RezoanulHasan/task-management-frontend./README.md

 - Email: rezoanulhasan96@gmail.com
 - Phone: +088 01734639066

-Feel free to explore the website and enjoy your experience with Electric Gadgets Management System
+Feel free to explore the website and enjoy your experience with  Task Managemen System